 The paint for a basement floor has to have a lot of ‘solids’ in the solution, and that does cost a little more, but it’s very much worth it.
-How to paint basement floors is a no-brainer: thank you gravity.
+Using the best basement floor paint is a no-brainer and a big thank you to gravity for making a painter’s life great.

 What kind of basement floor paint is best?